dcavar/dcavar.github.io/research.md

 ## Research

-See the activities in my [Natural Language Processing Lab](http://nlp-lab.org/) for more details.
+See the activities in my [Quantum AI Study Group](https://nlp-lab.org/quantumnlp/) and [Natural Language Processing Lab](http://nlp-lab.org/) for more details.

 ### Research Area

-#### Quantum Natural Language Processing (QNLP)
+#### Quantum AI (QAI) and Natural Language Processing (QNLP)

-The main focus of my Q-NLP work is related to Natural Language Processing, Machine Learning, and AI using Quantum Computing, and enabling hybrid classical/quantum computing for AI.
+The main focus of my QAI and Q-NLP work is related to enabling hybrid classical/quantum computing for AI.

 See: